the-butcher/MOTH.CO2.2/README.md

   - In table mode the latest CO₂, temperature and  humidity values are shown numerically.
   - In chart mode one of CO₂, temperature, humidity or pressure are shown in a simple chart.
 The chart can show 1h, 3h, 6h, 12h or 24h data ranges.
   - In calibration mode, the most recent history of values is shown together with simple statistics.
-The device can then be calibrated either to a configurable value and button press, or through the wifi-rest-api and value that can be specified by the user.
+The device can then be calibrated either to a configurable value via button press, or through the wifi-rest-api and value that can be specified by the user.

 - #### Over the wifi-rest-api